fieryhenry/tbcml/README.md

 ```

 If you have a large mod, you may want to compile the modifications into raw game
-files so that it is faster to load the mod.
-You can do this by running the
+files so that it is faster to load the mod (Also useful when debugging).
+You can
-following code:
+do this by running the following code:

 ```python
 target = tbcml.CompilationTarget(